Encyclopedia of fire safety

 Power saving modes: 6

-Constant current through input / output: 40 mA
+DC current through input/output: 40 mA

 Flash memory: 16 KB (2 used for bootloader)